Best 3D Printers Under £500 UK 2026

 - Anti-aliasing for ultra-smooth surfaces

-Who it is best for: Miniature painters, jewellery designers, dental professionals, and model makers who demand the highest possible detail.
+Who it is best for: Serious miniature painters, jewellery designers, and anyone who demands the finest possible detail.

-The Elegoo Saturn 4 Ultra takes resin printing to a larger scale with its 10-inch 16K display.
-If you need to print bigger resin models — or simply want to batch-print dozens of miniatures in a single run — this is the printer that delivers.
+The Elegoo Saturn 4 Ultra takes resin printing to a larger scale with its 10-inch 12K monochrome display.
+If you want to print bigger resin models — or batch-print a whole tray of miniatures in a single run — the Saturn's larger plate turns one overnight print into a dozen finished pieces.

 Key features:

-- 10-inch 16K monochrome LCD for exceptional resolution at scale
+- 10-inch 12K monochrome LCD for high resolution at scale

-- Large build volume suitable for bigger models and batch printing
+- Large build volume for bigger models and batch printing

-- High-speed resin curing with upgraded light source
+- High-speed curing with an upgraded light source

 - Wi-Fi connectivity for remote monitoring

-The Saturn 4 Ultra is particularly popular with small businesses printing miniatures, cosplay accessories, and prototype parts.
-Its larger build plate means you can fit significantly more models per print run, which translates directly into time and cost savings.
+The Saturn 4 Ultra is especially popular with people who sell what they print — small businesses producing miniatures, cosplay accessories, and prototype parts.
+The bigger plate means more models per run, which translates directly into time and cost savings.
+If you have outgrown a smaller resin printer, this is the natural next step without leaving the under-£500 bracket.

-Who it is best for: Small businesses, prolific miniature printers, cosplayers printing larger pieces, and anyone who has outgrown a smaller resin printer.
+Who it is best for: Small businesses, prolific miniature printers, and anyone batch-printing or working on larger resin models.

 What to Look for When Buying a 3D Printer Under £500

 Choosing your first (or next) 3D printer can feel overwhelming with so many options available.
-Here are the key factors to consider before making your purchase.
+Here are the key factors to weigh up before you buy.

 FDM vs Resin: Which Technology Is Right for You?

-FDM (Fused Deposition Modelling) printers work by melting plastic filament and depositing it layer by layer.
-They are the most popular type for home use because they are affordable to run, relatively safe, and can print objects of a useful size.
-Filament costs around £15-25 per kilogram, and a typical print might use 10-50 grams — making each print remarkably cheap.
+FDM (Fused Deposition Modelling) printers melt plastic filament and lay it down layer by layer.
+They are the most popular type for home use because they are cheap to run, relatively safe, and can print usefully large objects.
+Filament costs around £15–25 per kilogram, and a typical print might use 10–50 grams, making each print remarkably inexpensive.

-Resin (MSLA) printers use a UV light source to cure liquid resin layer by layer.
-They produce far finer detail than FDM printers, making them ideal for miniatures, jewellery, and highly detailed models.
-However, resin is more expensive per litre, the chemicals require careful handling with gloves and ventilation, and you will need a separate wash-and-cure station.
+Resin (MSLA) printers cure liquid resin with a UV light source, layer by layer.
+They produce far finer detail than FDM, which makes them ideal for miniatures, jewellery, and highly detailed models.
+However, resin costs more per litre, the chemicals need careful handling with gloves and ventilation, and you will need a separate wash-and-cure station.

-For most beginners, we recommend starting with an FDM printer.
-If you specifically need ultra-fine detail, or you know you want to print miniatures, go straight to resin.
+For most beginners we recommend starting with an FDM printer such as the Flashforge Adventurer 5M.
+If you specifically need ultra-fine detail or know you want to print miniatures, go straight to a resin machine like the Elegoo Mars 5 Ultra.

 Build Volume

-Build volume determines the maximum size of object you can print.
+Build volume determines the largest object you can print in one piece.
 A standard 220 x 220 x 250mm bed handles the vast majority of practical prints — replacement parts, phone stands, organisers, toys, and decorative items.
-Only choose a larger build volume if you have a specific need for it, as bigger printers take up more space and cost more.
+Only pay for a larger build volume if you have a specific need, as bigger printers take up more space and cost more.
+If you regularly print big, the larger-format machines from Elegoo (Neptune Max) and Anycubic (Kobra Max) are worth a look beyond this list.

 Print Speed

-Modern printers advertise speeds of 500mm/s or more, but real-world speeds are typically lower.
-A printer rated at 500mm/s might average 200-300mm/s during an actual print, which is still significantly faster than older machines running at 50-100mm/s.
-Speed is nice to have, but it should not be your primary decision factor unless you are printing in volume.
+Modern printers advertise 500mm/s or more, but real-world speeds are typically lower.
+A printer rated at 600mm/s might average 200–300mm/s during an actual print, which is still far quicker than older machines that ran at 50–100mm/s.
+Speed is nice to have, but it should not be your primary deciding factor unless you print in volume.

 Ease of Use

-The purchase price is only part of the equation.
-Factor in filament or resin costs, replacement nozzles, build plate surfaces, and any accessories you might need.
-FDM printing with PLA filament is the cheapest option — expect to spend around £0.15-£1.25 per print.
-Resin printing costs more due to the resin itself plus consumables like FEP films, isopropyl alcohol, and disposable gloves.
+The purchase price is only part of the picture.
+Factor in filament or resin, replacement nozzles, build surfaces, and accessories.
+FDM printing with PLA is cheapest — expect roughly £0.15–£1.25 per print.
+Resin costs more once you add the resin itself plus FEP films, isopropyl alcohol, and gloves.

-FDM printers are generally safe for home use with PLA filament, though the heated bed and nozzle do reach temperatures that can cause burns.
-Resin printers require more caution — uncured resin is a skin irritant and the fumes can be unpleasant, so adequate ventilation and nitrile gloves are essential.
-Enclosed FDM printers like the Elegoo Centauri Carbon and Creality K1C are safer choices if you plan to print with ABS or other materials that produce fumes.
+On safety: FDM printers are generally fine for home use, though the heated bed and nozzle get hot enough to burn, so keep them away from young children.
+Resin needs more care — uncured resin is a skin irritant and the fumes are unpleasant, so nitrile gloves and good ventilation are essential.
+Enclosed printers like the Creality K1C and Anycubic Kobra S1 Combo are the safer choice if you plan to print ABS or other fume-producing materials.

 Frequently Asked Questions